Most traditional teachings of this parable have one thing in common: they ignore or excuse away the main point and the moral of the story.

 [Greek Notes - "show forgiving kindness" is eleeo in Greek.
 Eleeo is used twice in this verse.
 The KJV usually translates eleeo as mercy, but not in this verse.
 In this verse it translates eleeo as "have compassion" the first time and as "have pity" the second time.
 This shows a flaw of the KJV that the average person does not see.
 The KJV does not translate the Greek consistently.
 It could have and should have translated eleeo as "have mercy" here (the ESV does) as it does in other verses.
 Why didn't it?
 I don't know.
 Human error?]

-And after being enraged, his master turned him over to the torturers until he would pay back every bit of what was owed.
+And after being enraged, his master turned him over to the torturers until the time that he will give back every bit of what was owed.

 This is also what My heavenly Father will do to you if each of you do not forgive his brother from your hearts."